jim-easterbrook/pywws/README.txt

 	Hourly.py		-- run from cron
 	Process.py		-- summarises raw data
-	Plot.py			-- plots weather data using an XML recipe Template.py		-- creates text data file based on a template Upload.py		-- uploads files to a web site by ftp ToTwitter.py		-- posts a message to a Twitter account
+	Plot.py			-- plots weather data using an XML recipe WindRose.py		-- draw a "wind rose" using an XML recipe Template.py		-- creates text data file based on a template Upload.py		-- uploads files to a web site by ftp ToTwitter.py		-- posts a message to a Twitter account